bl4ckh4nd/pictransformer_birefnet/README.md

 Models are defined in the `models/` directory and managed by `models/registry.py`.
 Models are downloaded on demand (or when explicitly loaded via the API) into the `downloaded_models/` directory (by default).

-*(Add any specific notes about adding or configuring models here)*

 ## Deployment

-*(Add details about how your application is deployed, e.g., using Modal for the API and Vercel for the frontend)*